sbhbenjamin/tp/docs/DeveloperGuide.md

         * Easier to extend if both mark and unmark are required to change synchronously
     * Cons:
         * No exact knowledge whether the execution of command mark task as complete or incomplete

+**Aspect: How the user input is parsed:**

+* **Alternative 1 (current choice):** Create a separate `MassOpsParser` class to parse the user input
+    * Pros:
+      * Reduces similar looking code
+      * Easier to introduce mass operations into other features in future
+      * Abstracts the processing of user input from the respective commands, reducing chances of introducing errors into the different commands.
+    * Cons: -
+* **Alternative 2:** Process the user input in command's parser function itself
+    * Pros:
+      * More control over the way the indexes are processed (can order the indexes in a specific format for execution according to the command)
+    * Cons:
+      * Repetitive code
+      * Makes it more difficult and time-consuming to apply mass operations to other features in future

 ### Priority